barumau/pandunia/engli/109_karloge.md

     │   Agent    │◀──────┤   Patient  │
     └────────────┘       └────────────┘

-There can be only one verb, one agent, and one patient.
+There can be only one verb, one agent, and one patient one after another in a sentence.
-Therefore it is possible to put them in exactly three different orders:
+The word order cycle is unfolded by removing one of the three arrows.
+This results into following three word orders:

 1. Agent – verb – patient
 2. Patient – agent – verb
 3. Verb – patient – agent

+If there is a word immediately before the verb, it is the agent.
+If there is a word immediately after the verb, it is the patient.

 #### Order A-1: Agent, verb and patient